-In some cases, such as designated funding for convention centers or cultural and sports facilities, the occupancy tax legislation is highly specific.
-In others, the language of "tourism-related" expenditures is sufficiently vague to empower local governments to allocate revenue to projects such as a YMCA or grants to festivals and events that may not necessarily attract visitors.
-The definition of "tourism-related" expenditures may depend upon the specific needs of the local visitor economy, but the term can be interpreted in many different ways.
+In some cases, such as designated funding for convention centers or cultural and sports facilities, the occupancy tax legislation may be highly specific.
+In others, the language of "tourism-related" expenditures is sufficiently vague to empower local governments to allocate revenue to projects such as a YMCA or grants to festivals and events that may not necessarily attract many visitors.
+The definition of "tourism-related" expenditures may depend upon the specific needs of the local visitor economy, but the term can be and has been interpreted in different ways.

-Non-Tourism Uses of Occupancy Tax Funding
+Uses of Occupancy Tax Funding